 Message From The Chief: Dr. Kenneth McQuaid

 As Chief of the San Francisco VA Medical Service, I am proud to be a steward of one of the preeminent institutions within the Veterans Health Administration.
-In patient care, education, and research, SFVAHCS Medical Service physicians are committed to programmatic excellence in order fulfill our mission to serve and honor America’s veterans.
+In patient care, education, and research, SFVAHCS Medical Service physicians are committed to programmatic excellence in order to fulfill our mission to serve and honor America’s Veterans.
 Since joining the VA in 1992, I have solemnly committed myself to this purpose.
-My father was a WWII navy veteran.
+My father was a WWII Navy Veteran.
 My mother-in-law’s first husband was a pilot who was killed on the last day of WWII.
-I’m named after my ‘Uncle Kenny’ who died in Africa shortly after the war, and my younger brother is a 20-year army veteran who fought in the Gulf War.
-We treat the veterans as if they were our own family – because they are.
+I’m named after my ‘Uncle Kenny’ who died in Africa shortly after the war, and my younger brother is a 20-year Army Veteran who fought in the Gulf War.
+We treat the Veterans as if they were our own family – because they are.

 Kenneth McQuaid, MD

 Vice Chair, UCSF Department of Medicine